 The Seals had the Royal Necropolis seal Anubis that symbolised a King.
 Small hut buildings were found towards the entrance, these were dated to the construction time era of Ramesses VI tomb.

 Carter’s team built scaffolding so that tools could reach the sealed door.
-They used 1000 candle power lights on frames made out of wood to illuminate the workspace.
+They used 1000 candle power lights on frames made of wood to illuminate the workspace.

 Clearing the blocked entrances, staircases and rooms lead the team to more blocked passages.
 The suspense continued throughout November, broken objects initially with a mixture of names where removed.
-The further inside, the more artefacts were found, but now with labels Tut.ankh.Amen.
+The further inside, the more artifacts were found, but now with labels Tut.ankh.Amen.
 Confirming the hopes that this was the grave of the Pharoah Tutankhamun.